Electric Barbarella

-"Electric Barbarella" is the 29th single by Duran Duran, and the first official single from the album Medazzaland.
+"Electric Barbarella" is the 29th single by the English pop rock band Duran Duran, and the first official single from the album Medazzaland.
 In 1997, the single and album were released only in the United States; "Electric Barbarella" was not issued as a single in the UK until January 1999 on the back of the late 1998 release of the compilation album Greatest.

 The band's previous single, "Out of My Mind", was another track from Medazzaland, but was released as a single from The Saint soundtrack album instead.

-About the song
+Background

-"Electric Barbarella" is a direct tribute to the 1968 Roger Vadim film Barbarella, from which the band took their name.
+"Electric Barbarella" is a direct tribute to the 1968 Roger Vadim film Barbarella, from which a character named Durand Durand inspired the band's name.
+It is considered as the first ever single by a major label artist available for digital purchase/download on the internet.

-It has been touted as the first song available for digital purchase/download on the Internet, however, this is heavily disputed as songs had been available for download and purchase on the internet since 1992.
-Dozens of different mixes were created from the song.
-A Dom T mix exclusive to the Internet was available for download in the US for 99 cents.
-This pioneering move annoyed many American retailers as they saw it as infringing on their retail territory and they either refused to stock the album, or provided very little, or sometimes no, promotion of the disc.

 Music video

 The video, directed by photographer Ellen von Unwerth, involved a robot sex doll played by American model Myka Dunkle.
-Simon Le Bon stated during an interview with Carson Daly on Total Request Live that von Unwerth specifically requested to use Dunkle, despite the fact that the band had other models and friends, including Devon Aoki and Sophie Dahl (both of whom appear in the video's party scene), in mind due to her background as a dancer, and her ability to "do the mime that would actually make her appear to be a robot."
+Simon Le Bon stated during an interview with Carson Daly on Total Request Live that von Unwerth specifically requested to use Dunkle, despite the fact that the band had other models and friends (including Devon Aoki and Sophie Dahl, both of whom appear in the video's party scene) in mind, due to her background as a dancer, and her ability to "do the mime that would actually make her appear to be a robot."
 The video had to be mildly censored before receiving airplay on MTV or VH1; by the time the modified video was delivered, the song had already fallen off the charts.

 B-sides, bonus tracks and remixes

-The b-side for "Electric Barbarella" was a mix of their previous single, "Out of My Mind".

-Numerous remixes were issued on various promo releases and on the internet.